hummingwave/waveorm/README.md

 ﻿# WaveORM

-WaveORM is a light & fast ORM for Android that maps objects to SQLite databases.
+WaveORM is a light & fast ORM for Android that maps objects to SQLite database.
   - WaveORM consumes minimal memory.
   - WaveORM supports SQLite database updates.